 The recommendations came in quickly when we asked our community about things to do in Cairns.

-Visit the town of Kuranda was on the list.
-And to get there you suggested we go up the mountain on the Skyrail Rainforest Cableway, and then come back down on the Kuranda Scenic Railway.
+Visit the town of Kuranda in the Atherton Tablelands was on the list.
+To get there you suggested we go up the mountain on the Kuranda Skyrail Rainforest Cableway, and then come back down on the Kuranda Scenic Railway.

 There’s quite the story behind its construction.
 Due to it operating above a World Heritage protected national park, there was no access to the forest by road to build the towers supporting the cableway.